fuse-box/fuse-box/docs/watcher.md

 # Watcher

-Watcher in FuseBox helps you develop with ease withoout bothering yourself with restarting the process each time.
+Watcher in FuseBox helps you develop with ease without bothering yourself with restarting the process each time.
 It's enabled by default during development.

 ```ts